Macau casino workers demand bigger share of the winnings

 Local media have reported the Venetian’s anniversary on Aug.
 28 as a potential date for workers to strike.

-“We think the bargaining power of casino employees will keep rising in the coming few years amid labour shortages and demand of labour for Cotai phase 2 over 2015-17,” it said, referring to the next wave of resorts set to open on Macau’s Cotai strip.
+“We think the bargaining power of casino employees will keep rising in the coming few years amid labor shortages and demand of labor for Cotai phase 2 over 2015-17,” it said, referring to the next wave of resorts set to open on Macau’s Cotai strip.

 Secretary for Economy and Finance Francis Tam said the government was focusing on gaming workers’ requests for improved salaries and promotions, according to a statement published on the government website on July 24.